 Is the nursery open to the public – Our nursery is a busy dispatch centre and therefore customers need to make an appointment to view or collect trees.
 For collections dispatch charges will be refunded.

 How do you measure mature trees - Unlike smaller trees (up to 250cm) that we measure in height, larger or more mature trees are measured by their girth size.
 Girth size is a measure of the circumference of the stem taken 1 metre up from the soil level.
 Whilst we also suggest a height in the specification this is only a guide.

-Can I call for advice - Please take a moment to look at the wealth of information in the help and advice section.
-If you cannot find the information you are looking for, please call us on 01943 660870 and our friendly team will be happy to help.
+Can I call for advice - We have a wealth of information in the help and advice section, but if you cannot find what you are looking for, please call us on 01943 660870 and our friendly team will be happy to help.

 Ordering & Delivery

 Can I add to my existing order - As long as your order hasn’t been dispatched, you can usually add to your order.
 Please call 01943 660870 to make additions.

 How will my order be delivered – Trees are packed in specially designed containers and delivered using couriers who've been tried and tested over many years.

 When will my order be delivered – See the delivery page for estimates or give us a call.

 What if I'm not in when you deliver – Don’t worry, we can leave your order somewhere safe as instructed by you in your delivery instructions.
 (For example, ‘ leave through side gate’. )